Volkert van der Graaf: The trial

 During the trial, Van der Graaf described his reasons for killing Fortuyn.
 He claimed he hoped that the leaders of other political parties would criticize Fortuyn, but that it never happened (which was not true as other party leaders had openly criticized and derided Fortuyn in debates).
 He claimed that Fortuyn had the talent to channel criticism so that it never touched him.
 Van der Graaf said he had spoken to no one about his plan.
 He finished his planning just the day before the murder.
 Perhaps looking for sympathy, he said he was wrestling with regret for the killing, finding the killing of somebody morally reprehensible.
 On 6 May he had felt justified, saying that he wanted to fight the danger of what Fortuyn represented, not the man.
 He did not find it easy to talk about feelings.
 Asked about the danger of accidentally injuring somebody other than Fortuyn in the attack, he said that he had been confident that that would not happen.
 However, the 3FM disc jockey Ruud de Wild said that he barely escaped with his life, as he received a bullet in the bag used for a shield.
-De Wild also stated that witnessing the shooting had left him from suffering PTSD.
+De Wild also stated that witnessing the shooting had left him suffering from PTSD.

 To the argument that Fortuyn would have been chosen through democratic means, Van der Graaf said that that was also the case for Hitler.
 He compared the rise of Fortuyn to the rise of Nazism in the 1930s.
 In his final argument, he said that he had acted from his conscience, but that did not justify murder.
 He said it was absolutely not normal to shoot somebody to death.

 Van der Graaf said he murdered Fortuyn to defend Dutch Muslims from persecution.
 He wanted to stop Fortuyn from targeting "the weak parts of society to score points" and exploiting Muslims as "scapegoats" in an attempt to seek political power.